runtimeverification/llvm-backend/docs/binary-kore.md

 ```

 In version `1.2.0` and newer of the format, immediately following the version
-header, patterns contain a `0E` byte followed by an 8-byte value representing
+header, patterns contain an 8-byte value representing the length of the
-the length of the subsequent pattern in bytes.
-If that value is zero, then the
+subsequent pattern in bytes.
+If that value is zero, then the implementation
-implementation should parse as far as possible (e.g. following the convention of
+should parse as far as possible (e.g. following the convention of versions
-versions `1.1.0` and older).
+`1.1.0` and older).

 ## Strings